gumvic/remlok-clj/README.md

 1.2) If you want to talk to your remote, you **send** a function which will do that.

-1.3) If you want to control how the response from the remote gets merged in the state, you **merge** a function which will do that.
+1.3) If you want to control how the response from the remote gets merged into the application state, you **merge** a function which will do that.

 2) Your reagent components **read** queries.